Afek-Sakaju/colors-table-react/README.md

 # Colors-Table-React

-### This NPM package offers a visually stunning and interactive table component, created with ReactJS, JavaScript, and SASS, that is perfect for gaming applications.
+### This NPM package offers a visually stunning and interactive table component, created with ReactJS, JavaScript, SASS and ESLINT that is perfect for gaming applications.
 With its dynamic color-changing capabilities and responsive layout, this component is designed to enhance user engagement and add excitement to any project.
 Whether you're a game developer or simply looking to enhance the visual appeal of your app, this table component is the perfect solution for creating an immersive and engaging user experience. <br />

 <img src="./readme-resources/table.png" width=130px height=130px align="right">